MuhammadUsmanMithani/anticrosspost-discord-bot/README.md

 ## FAQ

-### How do I stop the bot from affecting moderators/certain people
+### How do I stop the bot from affecting moderators/certain people?
 **Ans:** Simple!
 Just copy the role IDs, and in `config.json`, you can add them into the array given in `ignoredItems.roles` (Dev-mode enabled is a requirement). <br> Example:
 ```json
 "roles":["123456789012345678","8383939293883288283"]